 Now that you have considered the intangible items which contribute to your happiness, lets’ consider the tangible items which you can negotiate – namely salary.
 Knowing how to negotiate for salary is essential in today's rough and tumble job market.
 Additionally, your initial salary and rate of pay will have long term and cumulative effects.
 If your raises are based on a percentage of your salary, the higher the salary the more money you can make.
 It is a good idea to get professional advice from a career counselor if you have been out of the job market for a while, are transitioning to a new role, are relocating to a new area or if your are dealing with a large, employer.
 You can access a career counselor from your university career center, your alma matter or alumni office or you can hire a private practitioner.
 This could be the best investment you make.

-As an adjunctive instructor at GSU’s Robinson College of Business, one of the 13 courses I teach is Salary Negotiations for Business Professionals.
-My MBA students request this class and are often anxious about how to negotiate a compensation package.
+In my University role, I'm often asked about negotiations and have taught this class to many MBA cohorts.
+Students and alumni are often anxious about how to negotiate a compensation package.
 As a career counselor, I love helping clients sort through multiple offers.
 However, each individual is unique and what will satisfy one candidate may be inadequate for another candidate.

 Tip #1: Once a job offer has been made, always negotiate the terms and conditions of the overall package.
 Even if you do not get all of the items you are seeking, it sends a clear message to the employer.
 It shows the employer that you are valuable and that you have self confidence.
 This will reinforce the employers’ hiring decision and confirm that you were a good choice.